LQ458/Sigma_Investing_Sourcecodes/README.md

 1. **Python 3.8** or higher - The TOPSIS implementation is built using Python language.
 Please ensure to install the appropriate version: https://www.python.org/downloads/
 2. **Pandas** - A powerful data manipulation library in Python that makes it easy to work with structured data like CSV, Excel, and SQL databases: `pip install pandas`
 3. **Numpy** - A fundamental library for mathematical operations and support for arrays and matrices: `pip install numpy`
-4. **Scipy** - A library used for scientific and technical computing: `pip install scipy`
-5. **Sklearn** - A library for various machine learning algorithms, performance metrics, and data preprocessing: `pip install scikit-learn`

 ## Directory Structure
 Sigma_Investing_Sourcecodes/